rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 I plan to return to discussion of cognitive aspects of FP in next post.

 _side_note_start
-**In a parallel universe** Alonso Church did not take a temporary break from lambda calculus and showed it to his student, Alan Turning.
+**In a parallel dimension** Alonso Church did not take a temporary break from lambda calculus and showed it to his student, Alan Turning.
 The first computer hardware was based on SKI calculus.
-In that universe kids learn mathematics with proofs, imperative programming is considered a great addition after programmers learn the principles.
-In that parallel universe software has very few bugs, but there is much less of it.  &#127756;
+In that dimension kids learn mathematics with proofs, imperative programming is considered a great addition after programmers learn the principles.
+In that dimension software has very few bugs, however, this universe has fewer programs and even fewer programmers. &#127756;
 _side_note_end

+## My conclusions

+Exploring the topic of cognitive loads has changed how I think about coding.
+I am now thinking about code complexity more.
+I do not have any good measurements for it.
+Analysis of bugs is probably the best tool.
+The amount of a tedious "did I do that right" that I go through also tells me a story.
+I consider this knowledge to be more important than, say, knowing team velocity calculation.
+Cognitive load presented by code appears to be not correlated in any way to product being successful or not.
+It is, IMO, correlated to programmers' quality of life.

+I like to visualize a program as a collection of large well behaving "chunks".

+I think programming is making a series of choices between strict and flexible.
+Strict type safety can be cumbersome.
+If types enforce code working in a certain way, they will need refactoring when things change.
+But with strict I can trust the types, that can remove a lot from consideration.
+Flexible is not safe and needs extra effort in design and code clarity and it needs test coverage.

 ## There is much more to it

 This post took a very narrow path through the very broad subject of cognitive aspects of programming.

+Size of program files is an obvious, related topics I did not discuss.

 My focus was coding rather than process.
 I did not discuss things like cognitive loads in pool requests, cognitive considerations during sprint planning, etc.